python/mypy/docs/source/generics.rst

      def salaries(staff: List[Manager],
                   accountant: Callable[[Manager], int]) -> List[int]: ...

-  this function needs a callable that can calculate a salary for mangers, and if we give it a callable that can calculate a salary for an arbitrary employee, then it is still safe.
+  this function needs a callable that can calculate a salary for managers, and if we give it a callable that can calculate a salary for an arbitrary employee, then it is still safe.
-* ``List`` is an example of invariant generic type.
+* ``List`` is an invariant generic type.
 Naively, one would think that it is covariant, but let us consider this code:

   .. code-block:: python